 Because the Royal Society of Chemistry re-invests all surplus back into the global scientific community, you can raise your profile and support international scientific progress at the same time

-Molecular Omics publishes high-quality research from across the -omics sciences.
+Molecular Omics publishes high-quality research from across the -omics sciences that provide significant new insight into important chemical or biological problems.

 Topics include, but are not limited to: